wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 4.4.5 =
+* [Update] Because of old settings stuck in the database, some people were not able to uninstall the Browscap data file as expected.

 = 4.4.4 =
 * [Fix] Certain fields in the settings were not accepting case sensitive values (thank you, [undertheboardwalk](https://wordpress.org/support/topic/access-control-whitelist-is-not-case-sensitive)).
 * [Fix] The heuristic browser detection functionality was failing to do its job under certain circumstances.